MenloOne/menlo-one-docs/README.md

 You will need a little bit of ETH.
 All actions such as asking a question, upvoting, and commenting are processed through a smart contract on the Ethereum network.
 Calling these smart contracts requires a little bit of ETH (aka GAS).
 You can of course buy ETH on nearly every exchange.
 After which send some to your MetaMask wallet.

 **Get some ONE Tokens**
 The Menlo ONE Token is required to use Block Overflow.
-The ONE Token has a special function (TransferAndCall) which the smart contracts for posting and replying depend on.
+The ONE Token has a special function `transferAndCallTx` which the smart contracts for posting and replying depend on.
 It allows a client to send ONE tokens and perform a function on the token receiving contract in one atomic solidity call.
-You can get ONE from several exchanges including Bitmart https://www.bitmart.com/trade/en?symbol=ONE_ETH  and IDEX https://idex.market/eth/one .
+You can get ONE from several exchanges including [Bitmart](https://www.bitmart.com/trade/en?symbol=ONE_ETH) and [IDEX](https://idex.market/eth/one).
 After which send some to your MetaMask wallet.

 **Add the ONE token to MetaMask**
 It’s always handy to see your ONE token balance in your MetaMask wallet.
 At the time of this writing you have to add the ONE token address manually.
 Click “add token” and enter the ONE Token’s address which is: